universewithin/universewithin.github.io/funfact.md

 In the model below, the smaller cube's 8 vertices match up to the centers of the octahedron's 8 faces.
 And _that_ octahedron's _6 vertices_ match up to the centers of the larger cube's 6 faces!

+_Bonus: Which object can the tetrahedron fit exactly inside of?
+Hint:  Just like in the cube/octahedron example, the number of vertices should match the number of faces..._

 Use mouse or trackpad to rotate object...